 Why Are Frenchies Surrendered to a Rescue in Florida?

-French Bulldogs love their owners even more than other dog breeds and can have separation anxiety.
+French Bulldogs love their owners even more than some other dog breeds and can have separation anxiety.
 As a result of being left alone, they’re known to cry and demonstrate other anxiety-related behaviors.
 They can usually be trained to endure long periods of separation, and the earlier training can begin, the better.
-Along with anxiety, French Bulldogs also exhibit ‘zooming,’ a behavior characterized as wild running around the house.
+Along with anxiety, French Bulldogs also get the zoomies, a behavior characterized as wild running around the house.
 Although this can be considered cute, it’s also an issue when they cause a person or object to fall over.

 Finally, it’s common for Frenchie owners to report that their beloved pet has some aggression problems.
 For a small dog, it seems they’re rather aggressive with some other cats and dogs.
 However, this is usually a result of a lack of training, for which there are many resources available.
 If you’re committed to keeping your French Bulldog, then it helps to start reaching out to organizations and fellow dog lovers to find out the resources available to you and your family.